COVID-19 Update

 Using the categories listed on the Funds requested from SSHRC page, explain how you will use the funds in each budget category to achieve the project objectives.
 For example, under the Student and non-student salaries and benefits categories, explain why these people need to be hired to meet the project’s objectives.
 Applicants are reminded of SSHRC’s mandate to provide training opportunities for students, emerging scholars and other highly qualified personnel, as applicable.
 Justify any funds that appear in the category “Other.”

 Ensure your budget requests match the level of funding that is essential to complete the proposed activities.
 Note that the merit review committee may deem your application less competitive if it finds that you are requesting non-essential funding.
-Committees will use the principle of minimum essential funding to guide their discussions of project budgets.

-Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the institutional and partner organization funding that you have secured.
+Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the institutional and partner organization funding you have secured.
 It is also important to indicate how the budget requested from SSHRC and the partners’ contributions will complement each other and benefit the objectives of the partnership.

 Funds from other sources